Restless Dust

 SOLD OUT

-In her own words: "In attempts to understand life, I have: made maps of various nervous systems, practiced art while under hypnosis, conducted biochemical experiments on myself and willing others, executed medical illustrations in black velvet, documented dissections of humans, dissected machines and failed to put most of them back together, removed my teeth to model information systems, translated EEGs into music, painted with slime mold, made music with mice, drawings with bones, and have attempted to create models of my own confused state.
-The interplay between art and biology, theories of evolution, cognition and the animal state-of-being form the groundwork for my thoughts.
-In what ways do we resemble worms?
-Is a machine more or less reliable due to its lack of endorphins, emotions, and opiate addictions?
-Can an artist collaborate with other species?
-What does compassion look like at the neuroanatomical level?
+In Wight's own words: "In attempts to understand life, I have made maps of various nervous systems, practiced art while under hypnosis, conducted biochemical experiments on myself and willing others, executed medical illustrations in black velvet, documented dissections of humans, dissected machines and failed to put most of them back together, made drawings with bones, and have attempted to create models of my own confused state.
 My artwork investigates issues in biology and the history of science and technology.
-It explores the cultural impact of scientific practice, and our ongoing redefinition of self through epistemological constructions.
-I try to follow the ways in which these ideologies both metaphysical and manifest travel through time, moving from the scientific to the social sphere, the social to the scientific, and so often become the overlooked of the everyday."
+It explores the cultural impact of scientific practice and our ongoing redefinition of self through epistemological constructions.
+I try to follow the ways in which these ideologies, both metaphysical and manifest, travel through time, moving from the scientific to the social sphere, the social to the scientific, and so often become the overlooked of the everyday."

-Gail Wight works in experimental media focusing on issues of biology, the history of scientific theory and technology.
+ABOUT THE ARTIST: Gail Wight works in experimental media focusing on issues of biology, the history of scientific theory, and technology.
 She is currently Associate Professor at Stanford University Department of Art and Art History and Director of Graduate Studies in Studio Art and Experimental Media Arts.